 Co-Founder, CriticalPast.com

-Andy Erickson is an accomplished product management and marketing leader with nearly 20 years of experience in the Internet, consumer technology and information services industries.
+Andy Erickson is an accomplished product manager and entrepreneur with over 30 years of experience in Web product deployment, consumer technology, and information services.

-Andy and his brother, Jim Erickson, an award-winning film colorist, founded CriticalPast LLC in 2007 to simplify the often-arduous process of obtaining historic stock footage and photos.
-CriticalPast.com now hosts one of the world’s largest online collections of royalty-free archival footage and still images, and is revolutionizing the way that consumers and professionals discover and purchase historic multimedia content.
+Andy and his brother, Jim, an award-winning film colorist, launched CriticalPast LLC in 2007 to simplify the often-arduous process of obtaining historic stock footage.
+CriticalPast.com hosts one of the world's largest online collections of royalty-free archival footage, and revolutionized the way that buyers discover and purchase historic multimedia content.

 Andy earned an MBA from Rice University and a BS in Commerce from the University of Virginia.